open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 Javaagent instrumentation defines matching classes for which bytecode is generated.
 You often match against the class you used in the test for library instrumentation, for example the builder of a client.
 You can also match against the method that creates the builder, for example its constructor.
-Agent instrumentation can inject bytecode to be run after the constructor returns, which would invoke, for example,`registerInterceptor` and initialize the instrumentation.
+Agent instrumentation can inject bytecode to be run before the constructor returns, which would invoke, for example,`registerInterceptor` and initialize the instrumentation.
 Often, the code inside the bytecode decorator is identical to the one in the test you wrote above, because the agent does the work for initializing the instrumentation library, so a user doesn't have to.
 You can find a